-Vice Chair, Alfred Tom 譚家興
+Vice Chair and Secretary, Alfred Tom 譚家興

 Alfred Tom is co-founder and CEO of Wivity, an early-stage startup bringing cybersecurity to the Internet of Things.
 His 25-year career includes developing software for the Apple Newton and making early stage connected car investments for General Motors.
 He helped create three technology industry standards, the latest being MirrorLink.
 Alfred was born in San Francisco, Chinatown and his father, Stanley Tom, was one of the founders of the Chinese Culture Center.

 George Mak is currently a managing member at SGDM, LLC in San Francisco.
 SGDM, LLC is an All-in-One construction and construction management company focusing in seismic upgrades, as well as custom home building and remodeling throughout the San Francisco Bay Area.
 Prior to joining SGDM, LLC, George Mak possessed over two decades of investment management experience in the financial industry.

 A French American from Tahiti, Jessica Vaitiare Chin Foo is the cofounder of a wine company, and has worked in the luxury, wine, non-profit, travel, and start-up industry in the bay area since 2004.
 She’s an advocate for diversity inclusion and authenticity in the tech world.
 In her current role, she links founders and investors to KiwiTech startup ecosystems.